 The digital revolution is transforming all business departments.
-Marketing, HR, Sales and financial and IT all have massive opportunities and considerable challenges thanks to the rapid pace of digital change.
-Whole industries are being disrupted and newer, faster and more efficient ways are doing things are emerging.
-Many businesses are responding through creating a digital transformation programme - our new research shows the number of businesses adopting digital transformation programme with around one-third having a programme in place and a further one-third planning a programme within 12-months.
+Marketing, HR, Sales, Finance & IT all have massive opportunities and considerable challenges thanks to the rapid pace of digital change.
+Whole industries are being disrupted with newer, faster and more efficient ways are doing things emerging.
+Many businesses are responding by creating a digital transformation programme - our new research shows the number of businesses adopting digital transformation programmes is increasing with around one-third having a programme in place and a further third planning a programme within 12-months.

 The challenge of digital transformation has led to the creation of a whole new category of business executive; the Chief Digital Officer or CDO.
 McKinsey has described the CDO as the Transformer in Chief.

 A new report from PwC charts the rise of this position, and suggests it’s importance will continue to grow over the coming years.

 Only 6% of companies have a chief digital officer, which in part is explained by the fact many businesses are too small to require such a position.
 Contrast this to the proportion of businesses with another type of CDO, the Chief Data Officer, which Gartner estimates will reach 90% by 2019.